informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 Submits a transaction of type "client create" to chain `ibc-0` (called the _destination_ chain).
 The new client will be verifying headers for chain `ibc-1` (called a _source_ chain).

+See also the [limitations](#limitations) section discussing the optional security parameters for this command.

 - Update a client: